bbauska/meta-react-basics/README.md

 if the result of the comparison evaluates to <b>false</b>, then the string "Under 0.5" gets returned.
-In other words, the value that sits to the right of the colon character will get returned from the ternary expression.
+In other words, the value that sits to the right of the colon character will get returned from the ternary expression.</p>

-This is how you can use a ternary expression to check for a condition right inside a component and return a value dynamically.
+<p>This is how you can use a ternary expression to check for a condition
+right inside a component and return a value dynamically.</p>

 <h3>Using function calls in JSX</h3>

-Another way to work with an expression in JSX is to invoke a function.
+<p>Another way to work with an expression in JSX is to invoke a function.
-Function invocation is an expression because every expression returns a value, and function invocation will always return a value, even when that return value is <b>undefined</b>.
+Function invocation is an expression because every expression returns a value, and function invocation will always return a value, even when that return value is <b>undefined</b>.</p>

-Like the previous example, you can use function invocation inside JSX to return a random number:
+<p>Like the previous example, you can use function invocation inside JSX to
+return a random number:</p>

 <details open>
   <summary>React code:</summary>